jennifer184/Useful-Git-Commands/README.md

 #### To push contents to a new repo

-Note: if the existing folder was one used with github,
+Note: if the existing folder was once used with github,
 	delete .git folder before starting

     $ git init